Traditional Japanese Bamboo

 Feature Fountain (shishi-odoshi)

 The one DIY project that I always wanted to try is this Japanese Bamboo feature fountain.
-I came across some good-sized bamboo growing along a river bank not far from where I live.
+I came across some good sized bamboo growing along a river bank not far from where I live.
 After getting permission from the owner of the land I cut one decent size for my bamboo feature fountain.

 Materials